Discover the Magic of the Eben Ice Caves in Michigan’s Upper Peninsula

 - Before heading in, take a minute to read the safety information posted on the Rock River Canyon Wilderness sign.

 Keep in mind that fluctuations in temperature can make the ice weak, causing some of the large icicles to fall unexpectedly.
-This can make exploring the inside and climbing the outside of the Rock River Canyon Ice Caves risky.
+This can make exploring the inside and climbing the outside of the ice caves risky.
 Stay alert to avoid injuries.

 For the most up-to-date information on cave conditions, visit the Eben Ice Caves Facebook page.